-Job Description: Lead On-site Administrator will develop turnaround plan for Gregory Drive Elementary school and George Washington Carver Elementary school.
+Job Description: Lead On-site Administrator will develop turnaround plan for George Washington Carver Elementary school.
 The Lead On-site Administrator will work day to day with school staff to implement turnaround plan.
 The day to day will include classroom observations, teacher development, principal development, and curriculum training specific for each school's needs.
 The Lead On-site administrator will communicate with the district as well as the EMCS Project manager for reporting to district.
+Lead On-site Administrator will average two days per month on site.

-Lead On-site Administrator for Gregory Drive and George Washington Carver will be Pam Stewart.
+Lead On-site Administrator for George Washington Carver will be Pam Stewart.